Username7495/Mods-and-Tweaks-for-Cypress/README.md

   A modloader mod that adds teawood, frigid, highwood, flamewood saplings.

 ## Zan's Minimap
-  A modloader mod that adds minimap to upper left corner of the screen.
+  A modloader mod that adds minimap to upper right corner of the screen.

+## MoreBlockIDs
+  A client-side mod that extends the block IDs to 32767.
+(Not compatible with old worlds!)

+## MoreItemTextures
+  A client-side mod that expands the size of items.png to 256x512.

+## mod_IndustrialCraft
+  A client-side mod that adds industrial revolution to the game.
+(Requires ScotsToolsAPI, MoreBlockIDs, MoreItemTextures!)